Italy: Migrants paid 8,000 euros each for ‘voyage of death’

-CROTONE, Italy (AP) — Rescue teams pulled another body from the sea on Tuesday, bringing the death toll from Italy’s latest migration tragedy to 64, as prosecutors identified suspected smugglers who allegedly charged 8,000 euros (nearly $8,500) each for the “voyage of death” from Turkey to Italy.
+CROTONE, Italy (AP) — Rescue teams pulled more bodies from the sea on Tuesday, bringing the death toll from Italy’s latest migration tragedy to 65, as prosecutors identified suspected smugglers who allegedly charged 8,000 euros (nearly $8,500) each for the “voyage of death” from Turkey to Italy.

+Authorities delayed a planned viewing of the coffins to allow more time for identification of the bodies, as more and more desperate relatives and friends arrived in the Calabrian city of Crotone in hopes of finding their loved ones, some of whom hailed from Afghanistan.

+“I am looking for my aunt and her three children,” said Aladdin Mohibzada, adding that he drove 25 hours from Germany to reach the makeshift morgue set up at a sports stadium.
+He said he had ascertained that his aunt and two of the children died, but that a 5-year-old survived and was being housed in a center for minors.

+At least 65 people, including 14 minors, died when their overcrowded wooden boat slammed into the shoals 100 meters (yards) off the shore of Cutro and broke apart early Sunday in rough seas.
+Eighty people survived, but dozens more are feared dead since survivors indicated the boat had carried about 170 people when it set off last week from Izmir, Turkey.

+Aid groups at the scene have said many of the passengers hailed from Afghanistan, including entire families, as well as from Pakistan, Syria and Iraq.
+Rescue teams pulled two bodies from the sea on Tuesday, bringing the toll to 65, police said.

-Premier Giorgia Meloni sent a letter to European leaders demanding quick action to respond to the migration crisis, insisting that only way to deal with it seriously and humanely is to stop migrants from risking their lives on dangerous sea crossings.
+Premier Giorgia Meloni sent a letter to European leaders demanding quick action to respond to the continent’s longstanding migration problem, insisting that only way to deal with it seriously and humanely is to stop migrants from risking their lives on dangerous sea crossings.

 “The point is, the more people who set off, the more people risk dying,” she told RAI state television late Monday.